 The Send Byte protocol is used to set the internal address register pointer to the correct address location.
-No data are transferred during the Send Byte protocol, as shown in the table below.
+No data are transferred during the Send Byte protocol, as shown in Table 6-7.

 TABLE 6-7: SEND BYTE PROTOCOL

 6.6.6 RECEIVE BYTE